 Below is a list of 10 simple, yet effective, tips for adding and using Amazon affiliate links in your blog posts.

-Sure, you can just add one of the many Amazon affiliate banners, or stuff your site with all the pre-made text links that’s available from Amazon program, however, there are some other more profitable strategies to earning income with Amazon.
+Sure, you can just add one of the many Amazon affiliate banners, or stuff your site with all the pre-made text links and native shopping ads that’s available from Amazon program, however, there are some other more profitable strategies to earning income with Amazon.

 10 things you need to know before monetizing your blog with Amazon affiliate links